-The university posts degrees to student permanent records several times each year according to a predetermined schedule, regardless of the specific date when all work is completed.
+The university posts graduate degrees to students' permanent records four times each year according to a predetermined schedule, regardless of the specific date all work is completed.
 All degree requirements must be met prior to the posting date.
-The posting dates for graduate students are at the end of each regular semester and each regular term.
-The regular semesters and terms for graduate students (with approximate term ending date shown in parenthesis) are: Fall semester (December 15), Fall I term (November 15), Fall II term (January 31), Spring semester (May 1), Spring I term (April 1), Spring II term (June 15), Summer semester (July 30), and Summer II term (July 30).
+The posting dates for graduate students are at the end of each regular semester (fall, spring, and summer, and at the end of the Fall II).
+The regular semesters and terms for graduate students (with approximate posting date shown in parenthesis) are: Fall semester (December 15), Fall I term (December 15), Fall II term (January 31), Spring semester (May 1), Spring I term (May 1), Spring II term (July 30), Summer I term (July 30), Summer semester (July 30), and Summer II term (July 30).
 For degrees completed on dates other than these, the posting will occur on the next following posting date.
 Exception to this policy may be granted upon petition, after approval by the dean.